MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-vmm.md

 ### Manually synchronize a Virtual Machine Manager connector

+To manually synchronize a VMM connector, follow these steps:

 1. In the Service Manager console, select **Administration**.

 2. In the **Administration** pane, expand **Administration**, and select **Connectors**.